quicwg/base-drafts/draft-ietf-quic-http.md

 ({{http-error-codes}}).
 Correspondingly, a proxy MUST send a TCP segment with the RST bit set if it detects an error with the stream or the QUIC connection.

-## Request Prioritization {#priority}
+## Prioritization {#priority}

 HTTP/3 uses a priority scheme similar to that described in {{!RFC7540}}, Section 5.3.
-In this priority scheme, a given stream can be designated as dependent upon another request, which expresses the preference that the latter stream (the "parent" request) be allocated resources before the former stream (the "dependent" request).
-Taken together, the dependencies across all requests in a connection form a dependency tree.
+In this priority scheme, a given element can be designated as dependent upon another element.
+This information is expressed in the PRIORITY frame

-When a client request is first sent, its parent and weight are determined by the PRIORITY frame (see {{frame-priority}}) which begins the stream, if present.
-Otherwise, the element is dependent on the root of the priority tree.
-Placeholders are also dependent on the root of the priority tree when first allocated.
-Pushed streams are initially dependent on the client request on which the PUSH_PROMISE frame was sent.
-In all cases, elements are assigned an initial weight of 16 unless a PRIORITY frame begins the stream.

-The structure of the dependency tree changes as PRIORITY frames on the control stream modify the dependency links between requests.
-The PRIORITY frame
-{{frame-priority}} identifies a prioritized element.
-The elements which can be prioritized are:
+{{frame-priority}} which identifies the element and the dependency.
+The elements that can be prioritized are:

 - Requests, identified by the ID of the request stream
 - Pushes, identified by the Push ID of the promised resource ({{frame-push-promise}})
 - Placeholders, identified by a Placeholder ID

+Taken together, the dependencies across all prioritized elements in a connection form a dependency tree.
 An element can depend on another element or on the root of the tree.
 A reference to an element which is no longer in the tree is treated as a reference to the root of the tree.
+The structure of the dependency tree changes as PRIORITY frames modify the dependency links between prioritized elements.

 Due to reordering between streams, an element can also be prioritized which is not yet in the tree.
 Such elements are added to the tree with the requested priority.

+In all cases, elements are assigned an initial weight of 16 unless a PRIORITY frame begins the stream.

+When a client request is first sent, its parent and weight are determined by the PRIORITY frame (see {{frame-priority}}) which begins the stream, if present.
+Otherwise, the element is dependent on the root of the priority tree.
+A request stream dependent upon another request stream expresses the preference that the latter stream (the "parent" request) be allocated resources before the former stream (the "dependent" request).

+Placeholders are dependent on the root of the priority tree when first allocated.

+Pushed streams are initially dependent on the client request on which the PUSH_PROMISE frame was sent.

 ### Placeholders